AlexH-HankIT/phpietadmin-gui/README.md

         - [ ] Config
         - [ ] PHPietadmin user/session menu
         - [ ] Stop/Reboot/Logout
-    - [x] Use namespaces with basic autoloader
-    - [x] New lsblk parser
-    - [x] Replace version file with .json
     - [ ] Use bcrypt for storing passwords
     - [ ] Support for live resizing of targets (with workaround, since iet doesn't support)